 Family therapy can benefit any family who would be open to the experience.
 No matter what stage of your life you are in, therapy is a positive resource that can strengthen your mental health.

-When it comes to addiction treatment, the truth is, most families could utilize family therapy.
+When it comes to addiction treatment, the truth is, that most families could utilize family therapy.
 Families who are adjusting to the changes that come with recovery can use therapy as a place to develop goals for the future.

 Family sessions can also be beneficial for families who feel that their relationships have been damaged or strained by the presence of an addiction.
-Common consequences of addiction include resentment, a loss of trust, loss of intimacy, and a loss of communication.
+Common consequences of addiction include resentment, a loss of trust, a loss of intimacy, and a loss of communication.
 All of these concerns can be addressed in family sessions with the help of supportive counselors.

 It was noted above that families who have unhealthy patterns such as codependency and enabling would benefit from family therapy.
 For clarification, codependency is a relationship pattern where one individual cares for another (usually the individual struggling with addiction) rather than letting them take care of themselves.
-The caretaker usually puts their own needs on the back burner in these cases, which can lead to resentments.
+The caretaker usually puts their own needs on the back burner in these cases, which can lead to resentment.
 Enabling is a common piece of codependency and can include things like making excuses for your loved one or paying for their bills while they are in active addiction.

 How to Find Family Therapy Programs in Ohio